-In MotoGP, the world’s highest level of professional motorcycle racing, the bikes that riders ride are called liter bikes because their motors have an engine displacement of 1,000 cubic centimeters (cc).
+When I got my motorcycle license at age 19, the fastest motorcycles in the world were called liter bikes, and they were called so because their motors had an engine displacement of 1,000 cubic centimeters (cc).
 Since cubic centimeters are equivalent to milliliters and 1,000 milliliters equals one liter, the liter bike moniker becomes an obvious one.
-These motorcycles are among the fastest production road-going machines in the world (BMW’s latest 1000RR has a top speed of 188 miles per hour and travels from zero to sixty in just 2.6 seconds).
-They are top of the heap.
+Today these liter bikes are still some of the fastest production road-going machines in the world (BMW’s latest 1000RR has a top speed of 188 miles per hour and travels from zero to sixty in just 2.6 seconds).

 I recently picked up a monster of a lens, a 1,000mm F/10 Rubinar mirror lens, and my mind immediately made the leap.
 This meter lens (a term I’ve just invented and should probably trademark), boasts an incredibly long focal length, one that very few photo geeks will ever own (or care to own).
 It’s a highly specialized lens, like the liter bikes I mentioned, and in the same way that those high-speed machines are mostly overpowered for everyday riding, so too is the Rubinar 1000mm lens a bit ridiculous in everyday shooting.